Todd Shapiro: Scott Weiland interview

 Shapiro interviewed Scott Weiland in late November 2015 live over the phone on The Todd Shapiro Show.
 This interview turned out to be Weiland's last live on-air interview.
 TMZ, Billboard, BlabberMouth.net, Radar Online, Entertainment Tonight Canada, CP24, and CTV National News all featured Shapiro's interview with Weiland as this was the last time the public would hear from Weiland before his death on 3 December 2015.

 Yuk Yuk's

 In October 2017 Shapiro premiered his new Comedy Show called Comedy Virgins at Yuk Yuk's in downtown Toronto.
-The premise is to allow a first timer to get on a HUGE stage to break their "Comedy Virginity".
+The premise is to allow a first timer to get on a stage to break their "Comedy Virginity".

 Dart Guy and Todd Shapiro

 Later in 2017, Shapiro announced his collaboration with "Dart Guy," a Toronto Maple Leafs fan, for a TSN1050 radio show.